 What happens then?

 The first appointment or two consist of the initial assessment.
 This is where we complete opening forms like consent for treatment and insurance information, if applicable.
-I take copies of your I.D. and insurance card, so if I see you at your home, I ask that you have copies ready.
+I take copies of your I.D. and insurance card.
 During the assessment, we will talk about what’s going on that leads you to therapy and what symptoms you might be feeling as well as what you might be hoping to get out of therapy.

 This is also a time for us to get to know each other a bit, and continue to see if we are a good fit to work together.
 It’s also a great time to ask any more questions you might have about therapy or my approach.

 Once we have background information and goals for treatment figured out, we move on to make a treatment plan.
 We take what you want to get out of therapy, look at what’s been getting in the way, and make a plan for how to get you to where you want to be.